Key Parameters

 Liquidation Ratio

-If the current ratio is below the Liquidation Ratio, then the vault is deemed unsafe, the collateral will then be liquidated (to be sold or auctioned to payback the Acala Dollar outstanding).
+is below the Liquidation Ratio, then the vault is deemed unsafe, the collateral will then be liquidated (to be sold or auctioned to payback the Acala Dollar outstanding).
 The price fluctuation of underlying collateral assets affects the risk profile of the minted Acala Dollar, hence adjusting the liquidation ratio to a degree creates a stability shell of the stablecoin.

 Liquidation Price